imker25/samba_exporter/README.md

 **Hint:** Link and file name needs to be adapted to the latest release.

+It's also possible to download and install pre-releases from the GitHub this way.

+For manual installation see [Build and manual install](#build-and-manual-install).

+## Usage

+It's is assumed both services are installed as shown in the [installation](#Installation) section.

 By default the prometheus exporter endpoint only listen on localhost.
 To change this behavior update `/etc/default/samba_exporter` according to your needs and restart the `samba_exporter` service.
 See [samba_statusd service](#samba_statusd-service) for details.

-For manual installation see [Build and manual install](#build-and-manual-install).

-## Usage

-It's is assumed both services are installed as shown in the [installation](#Installation) section.

 ### samba_statusd service